Durocortorum: The Gallo-Roman city

-The city had an area of about 500 to 600 Hectares.
-Having the same centre as the earlier Gaulic oppidum, it possessed a regular street plan with 15 metre wide streets flanked by a gutter.
-The street plan had two major axes which can still be found in present day Reims: the cardo major (rue de Vesle, avenue Jean Jaures), and the decumanus major (rue de l'Université, rue Anatole-France and rue Colbert), which crossed in the centre (place Royale).
-The Gaulic city likely occupied a little natural height that dominated the swamp where the Vesle streamed in the opposite direction of its general course, but the height is now probably about 6 metres below street level.
+The city had an area of about 500 to 600 hectares.
+Having the same centre as the earlier Gaulic oppidum, it possessed a regular street plan with 15-metre-wide streets flanked by a gutter.
+The street plan had two major axes, which can still be found in present-day Reims: the cardo major (rue de Vesle, avenue Jean Jaures), and the decumanus major (rue de l'Université, rue Anatole-France and rue Colbert), which crossed in the centre (place Royale).
+The Gaulic city likely occupied a little natural height that dominated the swamp where the Vesle flowed in the opposite direction to its general course, but the height is now probably about 6 metres below street level.

 For its period, the Gallo-Roman city was huge: it was the capital of Gallia Belgica and one of the largest cities north-west of Rome.
-It was delineated by four monumental gates of which the Porte de Mars, dedicated to the god of war, was oriented towards Gallia Belgica that was in the process of pacification.
-Of the other ones, only some remains of the gate of Dionysus (Porte Bazée) have survived.
-Veritable triumph arcs were erected on the diagonals connecting the gates to glorify the invader-colonisers.
-From de gate of Ceres roads divided towards Augusta Treverorum (Trier), Divodorum (Metz) and Colonia Agrippina (Cologne).
-Next to, and just outside the gate of Ceres was the craftsmen quarter that was mainly specialised in working bone.
+It was delineated by four monumental gates, of which the Porte de Mars, dedicated to the god of war, was oriented towards Gallia Belgica, which was in the process of pacification.
+Of the others, only some remains of the gate of Dionysus (Porte Bazée) have survived.
+Veritable triumphal arches were erected on the diagonals connecting the gates to glorify the invader-colonisers.
+From the gate of Ceres roads branched off towards Augusta Treverorum (Trier), Divodorum (Metz) and Colonia Agrippina (Cologne).
+Next to and just outside the gate of Ceres was the craftsmen’s quarter, which specialised in working bone.
 From the gate of Mars roads went towards Bavacum (Bavay), Tervanna (Thérouanne) and the port of Gesoriacum (Boulogne-sur-mer).
-From the gate of Venus a single road, due to having to cross the swamp, directed towards Lutetia (Paris).
-From the gate of Dionysus, roads split towards Rome and Tullum Leucorum (Toul).
+From the gate of Venus a single road, due to having to cross the swamp, headed towards Lutetia (Paris).
+From the gate of Dionysus roads branched off towards Rome and Tullum Leucorum (Toul).
 Cemeteries lined the roads entering and leaving the city.